This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-Another benefit is that currently, constructors declared as T(T) are not allowed, so there will be no conflict with existing code.
-One thing to note is that you may have heard people explain why the copy constructor’s parameter must be a reference: if it is not a reference, function parameter passing also requires copying, leading to infinite recursion.
+Another benefit is that this form of constructor T(T) is currently disallowed, so it won’t conflict with existing code.
+One point to note: you might have heard people explain why copy constructor parameters must be references.
+The reason given is that if it’s not a reference, function arguments would also need to be copied, leading to infinite recursion.

 In fact, this explanation is outdated.
-Due to the mandatory copy elision introduced in C++17, even if a type does not have a copy constructor or move constructor, it can still be directly constructed from a pure rvalue without any copy/move constructor calls.
+Due to mandatory copy elision introduced in C++17, even if a type has no copy or move constructor, it can be constructed directly from a prvalue without any copy/move constructor calls.

 struct X